-Pictured left to right: Jason Harris (Spirit of Service winner) and Melody Fenton (Do Gooder of the Year winner) and Bruce Brady (Legacy Award winner)
+Pictured left to right: Jason Harris (Spirit of Service winner), Melody Fenton (Do Gooder of the Year winner) and Bruce Brady (Legacy Award winner)

 Blue employees honored with prestigious awards

-Each year, the Blue family – all 259 of us – get together for an annual bash to celebrate a year of working hard, having fun and winning for our members.
+Each year, the Blue family gets together to celebrate a year of employees working hard, having fun and winning for our members.
 The event is something we all look forward to because it’s a chance to connect with coworkers we don’t normally see on a daily basis.
 The energy and laughter makes it clear to anyone why we choose to work at Blue.

-After some fun and the infamous “Blue-per” awards, all our staff settled in for the awards ceremony which honored three, wonderful employees.
-We are very pleased to announce our employee recipients of the Legacy Award, Spirit of Service, and the Do Gooder of the Year.
+After some fun and the infamous “Blue-per” awards, all our staff settles in for the awards ceremony which honored three, wonderful employees.
+We are very pleased to announce our employee recipients of the Spirit of Service, the Do Gooder, and the Legacy Award of the Year.

 Spirit of Service